 However, this ‘cognitive’ approach to knowledge goes against the reality that most people make decisions on emotional rather than rational grounds.
 James Raffan argues that we should explicitly recognise this and move to thinking about natural resources management and people’s experiences of it, through the range of senses (sight, smell, touch, feel, hear) and ‘intelligences’ (visual, dance, musical, artistic) that we use to interact with our world.
 He argues that until we do this, we will fail to engage people in natural resources management because cognitive ‘knowing’ is not personal enough to motivate someone into action.
 It is only through personal experience that public knowledge becomes meaningful.

 The Rivers of Carbon team believe that all people are knowledgeable, with this part of our site focusing on how to value people and share the knowledge they bring to our work.

-When we use the five Ps it means we place as much value on gathering landholder stories as we do on the science needed to underpin sound management practices.
-We also believe it is vital to understand and include traditional ecological knowledge and connection into our Rivers of Carbon work.
+In keeping with the Five P emphasis on people and place, we believe it is vital to understand and include traditional ecological knowledge and connection into our Rivers of Carbon work.
 We are delighted that we are working in partnership with Wally and Tyronne Bell, who are local indigenous men from Yass, and who are sharing their stories with us about Ngunawal River Connections.